Renovamen/Speech-Emotion-Recognition/README_EN.md

 Speech emotion recognition using LSTM, SVM and MLP, implemented in Keras.

-Improve the feature extraction method and get higher accuracy (about 80%).
-The original version is saved in [Branch: First-Version](https://github.com/Renovamen/Speech-Emotion-Recognition/tree/First-Version).
+We have improved the feature extracting method and achieved higher accuracy (about 80%).
+The original version is backed up under [First-Version](https://github.com/Renovamen/Speech-Emotion-Recognition/tree/First-Version) branch.

 English Document | [中文文档](README.md)